 Just a note: I tested this play dough kit with my daughter who wanted to help add in more red food coloring to the play dough – hence the patchy red dye job on her hands in these pictures.
 I definitely advise using gloves when kneading in extra food dye!

-I loved this little candy cane forest – it’s something straight out of a children’s fairy tale or Christmas classic (wasn’t there a reference to one in Elf?) and I think it’s just wonderfully whimsical – and I think that hidden snowflake in the middle is the makings of a great story starter.
+I loved this little candy cane forest – it’s something straight out of a children’s fairy tale and I think it’s just wonderfully whimsical!
+Plus that hidden snowflake in the middle could be the makings of a great story starter.